 Cheap Solar Panels get pulled off the roof in as little as 3 years.

-LG panels are the panel brand with the best reputation in Australia, having achieved very low warranty returns, strong wind loading and excellent output test results.
+REC panels are the panel brand with one of the best quality reputation in Australia, having achieved very low warranty returns, strong wind loading and excellent output test results.

-Here we are unloading our latest delivery of these panels, and when we say delivery – its a big truckload.
+Solarwide are one of the leading installation companies on the Sunshine Coast.
+Here we are unloading our latest delivery of panels, and when we say delivery – its a big truckload.

 What Is an average size electricity bill before solar?